malabasterr/TTRL/frontend/src/MaddysNotes.md

 # TO DO
 User authentication stuff - follow links Will sent.
-Remember the ID has changed Store images of Screw You cards and write code to draw one at random and it appear Add dropdowns to all forms
+Remember the ID has changed Add dropdowns to all forms
-Bring all themes and styles in line

 API stuff:
    Add cities to map